B-chandru/dictationary/README.md

 # Dictationary
 <ul>
 <li>
-This website is used to find the meaning,origin,antonyms and synonymsof the word that you are searching.
+This website is used to find the meaning,origin,antonyms and synonyms of the word that you are searching.
 </li>
 <li>
 This website is build by using html5,css and javascript.